CleasbyCode/pdvzip/README.md

 Once the ZIP file has been embedded within a PNG image, it's ready to be shared on your chosen hosting site or '*executed*' whenever you want to access the embedded file(s).

-**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file gets saved with a '*.jpg*' extension.
-Please note, the file has not been converted to a JPG.
-Twitter has just renamed the extension, so it is still the original PNG image with its embedded content.
+**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file is saved with a '*.jpg*' extension.
+The file (most likely) has not been converted to a JPG.
+Twitter has just renamed the extension, so the image should still be the original PNG with embedded content.

 ## Extracting Your Embedded File(s)
 **Linux**